Best-rated Coffee Beans

 Mochaccino

-A mocha is just a latte with added chocolate powder or syrup, sometimes topped with whipped cream.
+A mochaccino is just a latte with added chocolate powder or syrup, sometimes topped with whipped cream.
 If anything, this is a good entry-level coffee – existing in the world between children’s hot chocolates and adult café lattes.

 About the author of this page

-This report was written by Canstar’s Editor, Bruce Pitchers.
-Bruce has three decades’ experience as a journalist and has worked for major media companies in the UK and Australasia, including ACP, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
-Prior to Canstar, he worked as a freelancer, including for The Australian Financial Review, the NZ Financial Markets Authority, and for real estate companies on both sides of the Tasman.
+Bruce Pitchers is Canstar NZ’s Content Manager.
+An experienced finance reporter, he has three decades’ experience as a journalist and has worked for major media companies in Australia, the UK and NZ, including ACP, Are Media, Bauer Media Group, Fairfax, Pacific Magazines, News Corp and TVNZ.
+As a freelancer, he has worked for The Australian Financial Review, the NZ Financial Markets Authority and major banks and investment companies on both sides of the Tasman.

 More Information